 Paper copies of the forms are also available at Forest View and Lino Lakes STEM schools.
-Forms may be returned at Kindergarten Round Up on Feb.
-7th, emailed to email@example.com, or dropped off at the school in which you are enrolling your child.
-Families will be notified of enrollment status the week of February 27th.
+Forms may be emailed to firstname.lastname@example.org, or dropped off at the school in which you are enrolling your child.
+Families will be notified of enrollment status within a week of enrollment submission.

 Lino Lakes STEM School - Ronald Burris 651-982-8851 email@example.com